fenago/katacoda-scenarios/apache-kafka/apache-kafka-serialization/steps/18/text.md

-Now, in the src/main/java/kioto/custom directory, create a file called `CustomProcessor.java` with the content of Listing 4.16.
+Now, in the src/main/java/kioto/custom directory, open a file in **vscode** explorer called `CustomProcessor.java` with the content of Listing 4.16.

 ```
 package kioto.custom;